sunflower-land/sunflower-land/README.md

-# Sunflower Coin
+# Sunflower Farm

-A blockchain based game where players can play to earn Sunflower Coins.
+A blockchain based game where players can play to earn Sunflower Farm Tokens.

 For more details, please see the guide - https://app.gitbook.com/@adamhannigan81/s/sunflower-coin/~/drafts/-MeDRwr_G41KNf-iyqRg/